Jbleezy/BO1-Reimagined/README.md

 * Mainframe no longer displays a hintstring for needing power or needing to activate a link

 ### Turrets (Kino Der Toten and Ascension)
-* No longer deal damage to players
+* No longer deals damage to players
 * Kills zombies in one shot
-* Turrets now lockon to a new target quicker
+* Now locks on to a new target quicker
-* Turrets now target the zombie that is closest to the turret
+* Now targets the zombie that is closest to the turret
+* Nova crawlers now do not explode from turret damage

 ### Lunar Lander (Ascension)
 * Added a short delay for the lander to activate after triggering it (so you can activate the lander without having to ride it)